Fig. 1: Paul Cézanne, Mont Sainte-Victoire and Large Pine, c. 1887.

 I am reconciled with the railway; it is decidedly very beautiful… The movement is magnificent, and it is necessary to experience it in order to feel so.
 The speed is extraordinary.
 The flowers by the side of the road are no longer flowers but flecks, or rather streaks, of red or white; there are no longer any points, everything becomes a streak; the grain fields are great shocks of yellow hair; fields of alfalfa, long green tresses; the towns, the steeples, and the trees perform a crazy mingling dance on the horizon.[1]

-Cézanne was among the first to regard this new form of visual perception as beautiful, and it seems that he developed new modes of artistic expression influenced—whether consciously or unconsciously—by the experience of viewing scenery in motion from the railway.
-Indeed, in many of Cézanne’s paintings, his brushstrokes are repeatedly applied in a transverse direction, the ridgelines are emphasized horizontally, and the images of nearer objects appear rougher in form (Figs. 1–2).
+Cézanne was one of the new generation who regarded this new mode of visual perception as beautiful, and he consequently developed new modes of pictorial expression influenced—whether consciously or unconsciously—by the kinetic experience of viewing the landscape in motion from the railway.

 Fig. 3: Mont Sainte-Victoire, seen from the train while crossing the railway bridge over the Arc Valley.